cirias/neovpn/README.md

 TODO
 -

-0. Server Collect IP
-1. Client Retry
+1. Client Retry with Timeout
 2. Encryption
 3. TUN for macOS